olefriis/simplepvr/README.md

     programmes", ...
 * Setting up schedules defined by a channel, a start time, and a duration (and a name, probably), so that the web GUI is usable even without XMLTV.
-* More schedule editing, e.g.:
-  * "Start early" and "end late" (currently 2 and 5 minutes).
-  * Which time of day the schedule should be active (e.g. only the afternoon, ignoring all the re-runs earlier in the day).
-  * Showing which programmes match the edited schedule, to make it easier to create a schedule which exactly matches your needs.
+* Schedule editing: Show which programmes match the edited schedule, to make it easier to create a schedule which exactly matches your needs.
-* Removal of outdated schedules (the "Record single programme" and "Don't record this specific programme").
 * XMLTV import:
   * Let SimplePVR itself fetch XMLTV URLs at specified times of day.
   * Set-up of matching XMLTV IDs to channels could make good use of a GUI.